A new quasi-analytic class

 \subsection{Meandromorphic properties}

 We consider the set of poles

 We have a holomorphic function

-where $x$ is a fixed parameter inside the unit disk.
+where $x$ is a fixed parameter inside the unit disc.
 Choose a Diophantine radius function

-The fact that $\a \geq 2$ guarantees that the origin lies in the residual set $\Rt(\PM(r))$ and that the radius function is Cauchy, for $C<1/2$.
-In each sheet of $\X$ there is exactly one pole and therefore one polar disk:
+The fact that $\a \geq 2$ guarantees that the origin lies in the residual set $\Rt(\CM(r))$ and that the radius function is Arnold, for $C<1/2$.
+In each sheet of $\X$ there is exactly one pole and therefore one polar disc: